miket7f/miket7f.github.io/pages/E Outputs.md

 Where R is the resistance, ρ is the resistivity of the wire material, L is the length of the wire, and A is the cross-sectional area of the wire.

 When a voltage is applied to the heating wire, a current flows through it.
-The power dissipated as heat in the wire is given by:
+The power the wire dissipates as heat in the wire is given by:

 $P= I^2 R$
-This power is converted into heat, causing the wire to heat up.

 If it generates too much, the wire may become damaged or break.
 We can control the time the wire is powered or adjust the voltage using Pulse Width Modulation (PWM) to manage heat generation.
 Additionally, by varying the length and thickness of the wire, we can influence its resistance and, consequently, the amount of heat generated.